manabuishii/linter-cwl/README.md

 # Prerequisite

-Setup full path for `schema-salad-tool` and `CommonWorkflowLanguage.yml`
+Setup path for `schema-salad-tool` and `CommonWorkflowLanguage.yml`

 ![Setup path for schema-salad-tool and CommonWorkflowLanguage](./setup.png)